 The theory that Our Lady currently suffers while also experiencing Beatitude is the most plausible simply because she has continually and increasingly reaffirmed this fact.
 Like a child who sees his mother crying, we must run quickly to our Blessed Mother and do all we can to console her sorrowful Heart, while accepting the innate mystery that lies beneath those tears.

 Elizabeth Stidham, a freelance writer, received her Masters in Theology from the Franciscan University of Steubenville.
-Newly married, she and her husband are presently residing in Windsor, Ontario, Canada.

 (1) Eudes, J., The Admirable Heart of Mary, P.J.
 Kenedy & Sons: New York, 1948. pp. 8-10.